-IFSER INTERNATIONAL OUTREACH ADVOCATE AWARD:
+INTERNATIONAL OUTREACH ADVOCATE AWARD

-Every year IFSER will provide financial support for a selected international outreach advocate who is interested in traveling abroad to offer ultrasound education in developing countries.
+Every year, IFSER will provide financial support for a selected international outreach advocate who is interested in traveling abroad to offer ultrasound education in developing countries.
 After completing and submitting an application, IFSER will choose an individual that meets the requirements and best matches the needs of a specific organization and country.

-IFSER HUMANITARIAN SERVICE AWARD:
+HUMANITARIAN SERVICE AWARD

-Each year an individual or organization with a demonstrated commitment to international ultrasound education will be selected to receive an honorarium award.
+Each year, an individual or organization with a demonstrated commitment to international ultrasound education will be selected to receive an honorarium award.
 The award will be presented at the annual IFSER Ultrasound Educator’s Summit.

-Caris Foundation™ is a Texas Non-Profit Private Foundation established in Irving, Texas, in 2002 to aid and empower impoverished people.
+Caris Foundation™ is a Texas non-profit private foundation established in Irving, Texas, in 2002 to aid and empower impoverished people.
 In doing so, the foundation seeks to establish a local presence within communities in order to understand the people’s basic needs and implement solutions that are culturally relevant and sustainable.

 The Foundation is solely funded by Kathryn and David D. Halbert, Kristen and Jeff Barstad, Shannon and Patrick Halbert, and Caroline and Michael Halbert.

 Our mission is to help people in need and alleviate as much human suffering as possible.

 Our goal is to implement solutions to suffering and poverty that are culturally relevant and sustainable.